October 31, 2014

 Every week the Truthdig editorial staff selects a Truthdigger of the Week, a group or person worthy of recognition for speaking truth to power, breaking the story or blowing the whistle.
 It is not a lifetime achievement award.
 Rather, we’re looking for newsmakers whose actions in a given week are worth celebrating.

-I have trouble taking Washington, D.C., seriously.
-Over the five days I spent there last week, I couldn’t help noticing the similarities to Disneyland.
-With the exception of many of the security guards, nearly everyone smiles.
-The grounds that enclose the attractions are conspicuously well kept right up to their perimeter and no farther, and if you hang around a congressional office building long enough, you’re bound to recognize someone you’ve only seen on the Internet or TV, but whose sudden appearance in the flesh arouses a familiar complex of emotions.
+During the five days I spent in Washington D.C. last week, I couldn’t help but notice the similarities to Disneyland.
+The performers smile as they work.
+The grounds that enclose the attractions are impeccably maintained right up to their perimeter and no farther, and if you hang around a congressional office building long enough, you’re bound to run into a celebrity.

-I am not alone in my misgivings.
 A Gallup poll taken in late 2013 showed 70 percent of Americans lack faith in their government’s ability to tackle the problems that the country would be facing in 2014.
 Why shouldn’t they?
-The Obama administration and Congress as a whole have done nothing to restore meaningful, well-paying jobs lost to the banker-fueled crisis.
-They have failed to reverse the well-understood effects of industry’s assault on the environment, or rescue homeowners and graduates whose hopes and dreams lie motionless at the bottom of a pool of debt.
-Conversely, in 2013 the Supreme Court was busy codifying discrimination against minority voters while its members continued merely to watch as bureaucrats unconstitutionally collect billions of Americans’ phone calls and emails.
+Neither the Obama administration nor the 113th Congress have restored the better-paying jobs lost in the bankster-fueled crisis, nor have they reversed industry’s assault on the environment or come to the rescue of homeowners and students whose chances of materially improving their lives lie motionless at the bottom of a pool of debt.
+To the contrary, the Supreme Court busied itself codifying discrimination against minority voters while another branch of government steadily collected billions of Americans’ email messages and telephone calls.
 As concerns the bulk of the population, the sphere of obligation honored by the government as a whole seems to shrink with each passing year.

-Still, democracy’s promises have not been fully reneged.
-Just as it would be juvenile to write off all teachers, doctors or priests for their vocations’ famous failings, branding all politicians hopelessly corrupt vassals of a vicious corporate state would be an act of childish insensitivity to the obvious exceptions.
-I was in D.C. because I believe this to be true.
-Contrary to the lament of Claudius during Caligula’s reign in Robert Graves’ telling of the rise of the Caesars, there are still lions left in American Rome, and I’d traveled to the Capitol to speak face to face with two of them.
+Still, the promises of American democracy have not been irreversibly reneged.
+It would be remiss to write off all teachers, doctors and priests for the failings common to their vocations.
+So to would it be dishonest to dismiss all politicians as bought protectors of a corporate state.
+Contrary to the lament of Claudius in historian Robert Graves’ telling of the reign of the Caesars, there may still be lions left in American Rome.
+I’d traveled to the Capitol to see.

 Bernie Sanders is the U.S. Senate’s only outspoken socialist.
-He has served the state of Vermont in Congress for more than 20 years, before which he was elected four times to the mayoralty of Burlington.
+He has served the state of Vermont in Congress for more than 20 years and the town of Burlington as mayor for four terms.
 He ran undefeated for every office he sought thereafter.
-His politics correspond to those that characterized the labor movement before Roosevelt’s New Deal rescued a suicidal American capitalism, and find their contemporary correlation in the policies that for decades have governed northern Europe’s social democracies.
-He holds that workers have the right to participate in the management of capitalism because, as Abraham Lincoln understood and expressed, all wealth originates with labor.
+His politics correspond to those of the labor movement before Roosevelt’s New Deal rescued a suicidal capitalism and find their contemporary correlation in northern Europe’s social democracies.
+He says workers have the right to participate in the management of their companies because, as Abraham Lincoln understood and expressed, all wealth originates with labor.

 Square, Site wide

-Social democracies of the kind Sanders would help make of America if he had the necessary support are more humane and sensible than the alternatives.
-And because they allow for a limited practice of capitalism, which could never be got rid of completely without recourse to the kinds of tyrannies that tainted the idea of economic cooperation in the 20th century, they are presently more practical as an objective for Americans hoping to rescue their country and people beyond its borders from a gathering and intensifying hell.
+Social democracies of the kind Sanders might help make of America if he had the necessary support are more humane and sensible than the alternatives.
+And because they allow for a limited practice of capitalism, they are presently more practical as an objective for Americans hoping to rescue their country and others from a spreading and intensifying hell.

-Sanders and I spent 20 minutes discussing what we agreed was a primary obstacle to an escape from this hell: the private funding of political careers.
-He was visibly preoccupied upon entering the conference room that adjoins his office; as Chairman of the Senate Committee on Veterans’ Affairs, a bill he authored that would provide needed financial and other assistance to combat veterans was less than 24 hours away from a vote on the Senate floor, where legislation traditionally goes to die.
-His trademark brusqueness drove our conversation, and was suffused with the resignation to a task that is commonly seen in men who manage to carry into late life a fire that first ignited their spirits in youth.
+Sen. Sanders and I spent 20 minutes discussing the private funding of political careers.
+He was visibly preoccupied when he entered the conference room that adjoins his office.
+He is Chairman of the Senate Committee on Veterans’ Affairs, and a bill that would provide needed financial and other assistance to combat veterans—a bill he authored—was less than 24 hours away from a vote on the Senate floor.
+His voice was suffused with tones of resignation common to people who carry into late life a determination that first drove their efforts in youth.

-A video excerpt and transcript of our exchange edited for clarity and flow immediately follows.
-For his commitment to the wellbeing of all his fellow Americans expressed therein, we honor Sen. Bernie Sanders as our Truthdigger of the Week.
+A video excerpt and transcript of our exchange edited for clarity and flow follows.
+For the commitment to the wellbeing of all his fellow Americans expressed therein, we honor Sen. Bernie Sanders as our Truthdigger of the Week.